DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-29-simplifying-how-we-help-users-spot-bias-in-their-recruitment-processes.md

 ### Showing reports for current and previous cycles

 We do not have complete data for the previous cycle since many applications were made through UCAS.
-We therefore think it will not be useful to show the previous cycle's data.
+We therefore think it will not be useful to show the previous cycle’s data.